Clan an Craite

 Hjalmar: Svalblod?
 Nothing!
 It was his priests that were the problem.

 - Big Brother Instinct: He shows some of this towards Cerys.
-Despite knowing the Cerys set out to perform her own deed to earn the crown, and thus her failing is to his advantage, if he's rescued first by Geralt he'll insist Geralt then go to help his sister on Spikeroog.
+Despite knowing that Cerys set out to perform her own deed to earn the crown, and thus her failing is to his advantage, if he's rescued first by Geralt he'll insist Geralt then go to help his sister on Spikeroog.
 He's also worried about her setting off on her mission alone.

 - Brains and Brawn: Brawn to Cerys' brains.